como-manejar-urls-nodejs

-This is very important because we will frequently use Node.js for tasks associated with URLs, such as serving or downloading a resource.
+This is very important because we will very frequently use Node.js for tasks associated with URLs, such as serving or downloading a resource.

-Examples of using the URL module
+Examples of Using the URL Module

 Parsing a URL

-The first step to work with a URL is to parse it to extract its components.
-The URL
+The first step to working with a URL is to parse it to extract its components.
+The URL method from the url module allows us to do this easily:

 import { URL } from 'node:url';